-We will be using a COVID-19 Screening within the Magnus Health App to monitor the symptoms of all students and staff members once onsite learning resumes.
+We use the COVID-19 Screening within the Magnus Health App to monitor the symptoms of all students and staff members.
 Families will be responsible for completing a health survey for their child each morning prior to arriving at the school, preferably by 7:45 AM.
 If the app is filled out after 7:45 AM, then please expect to show your Magnus "Go" message to the staff member at your child's designated drop-off entrance.

 Please review these instructions for information on how to login to Magnus, to download the Magnus Health App, and to access the COVID-19 Screening.

 If you have any difficulty accessing Magnus Health through Aidan’s Parent Portal, then please contact Nicole Goodman.
 If you have any difficulty completing the screening or other Magnus-related questions, please contact Nurse Lexi Pollack.

 How to Set Up & Access Your Magnus Health Account & Magnus Mobile App:

 - Log in to Aidan’s Parent Portal.
 On the Parent Portal homepage, click the green button, “Magnus Health Login” located on the right side of the page.

 - After clicking the green “Magnus Health Login” button, parents will be taken to the Magnus Health web browser where they will be prompted to set up a password.

 - Parents will also need to update their login credentials for the mobile app and may do so by hovering over their name in the Magnus web portal and selecting “Change Credentials”.